sakaiproject/sakai/lti/docs/sakai_lti_vendor.md

 The Tool Registration File
 ==========================

-The default **IMSBLTIPortlet.xml** file contains the registration for the LTI Tool and looks as follows.
+The default **IMSLTIPortlet.xml** file contains the registration for the LTI Tool and looks as follows.

     <?xml version="1.0"?>